-Golden wildebeest scientific name: Connochaetes taurinus
+Scientific name: Connochaetes taurinus

 Hunting golden wildebeest South Africa is for the hunter who has hunted South Africa on several occasions.
 Hunting a trophy golden wildebeest is to supplement any of the other beests any hunter has hunted.
 The beest slam comprises the blue wildebeest, golden wildebeest, king wildebeest, red hartebeest and black wildebeest.

-Golden wildebeest are the result of a recessive gene, usually recurring in every third generation.
+These animals are the result of a recessive gene, usually recurring in every third generation.
 However, if a golden wildebeest bull mates with a golden wildebeest cow, the result will be obvious.

-Golden wildebeest hunting is relatively new to South Africa.
 The golden wildebeest hunting prices are in line since 2018 when the so-called color variant breeding market collapsed.
 Consequently this was due to many breeders who initially entered the lucrative breeding market.